jonnor/ESC-CNN-microcontroller/report/report.md

 ## Evaluation

-Once training is completed, the model epoch with best perfomance on the validation set is selected for each of the cross-validation folds.
+Once training is completed, the model epoch with best performance on the validation set is selected for each of the cross-validation folds.
 The selected models are then evaluated on the test set.